MarkLWorkman/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+If I were to describe semantic HTML, I would tell the new students that it is HTML that is meaningful.
+For instance name the sections as to what they are.
+I would use section because it is more meaningful than div.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display: inline is very similar to block, but the elements can be on the same line.
+Also with inline you can apply height and width to the element.

 3. What are the 4 areas of the box model?

+The four areas are the margin, border, padding, and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+That works on the cross axis.

 5. Explain why git is valuable to a team of developers.

+Git is very valuable to developers because it can track changes to code.
+It can show who made the changes.
+If something goes wrong it can be reverted to a known good state.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.